allegro/bigflow/docs/technologies.md

 options.view_as(SetupOptions).setup_file = resolve(find_or_create_setup_for_main_project_package(project_name, Path(__file__)))
 ```

-The line sets a path to the setup file, that will be used by Beam to create a package.
+The line sets a path to the setup file used by Beam to create a package.
 The setup for a Beam
 process is generated on-fly when a Beam job is run.
 So it's not the `project_setup.py`.
 The generated setup looks like this:

 ```python